Kayinnasaki/kayin.moe-article-pages/07.cohost/ask-favorite-souls-bosses/item.md

 But then he kills Serosh, shreds his clothes, drops his weapons, sheds his dignity.

 ... but it's a false dignity.
-He returns to his true self, which has a dignity all it's own.
+He returns to his true self, which has a dignity all its own.
 Then he hits you with pro wrestling moves.
 What a fucking Real One.

 From DS3, **Lorian and Lothric** stick in my head a lot because they just feel thematically neat?
 They have a cool gimmick?
 They look great, they have the whole 'powerful yet pitiful thing going'.